 To restore the health of Barnegat Bay we advocate for policies, laws and regulations that protect the resource; we collaborate and form resource-protective partnerships with fellow environmental organizations; we educate and empower individuals, agencies and elected officials about what they can do to bring our Bay back to life through business roundtable groups and community action programs like Bayscape for Barnegat Bay and Businesses for a Better Barnegat Bay; we research and implement new and innovative stormwater restoration projects like Replumbing the Bay; and we restore shallow water habitat through community-based shellfish restoration projects and innovative approaches to shoreline erosion like living shorelines to ruther improve the ecosystem.

-Fall Equinox Walk
+Spring Equinox Walk

 |Sat Apr 25 @ 8:00AM - |